py-pdf/pypdf/docs/user/add-watermark.md

 ## Stamping images directly

 The above code only works for stamps that are already in PDF format.
-However, you can easilly convert an image to PDF image using [Pillow](https://pypi.org/project/Pillow/).
+However, you can easily convert an image to PDF image using [Pillow](https://pypi.org/project/Pillow/).